jadecobra/python_tdd_exercises/source/truth table 04: logical implication.rst

 Truth Table: Logical Implication
 ================================

-I will continue to step through learning conditional statements in python using Test Driven Development using the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+I will continue to step through learning conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_

 Reviewing what I know so far, for any boolean operation involving 2 inputs - ``p`` and ``q`` which can take the values :doc:`True </data structures: booleans>` or :doc:`False </data structures: booleans>`